svrx/sourcegraph/doc/user/campaigns/index.md

 After you've added patches, you can [publish changesets](#publishing-changesets-to-the-code-host) to the code host when you're ready.
 This will turn the patches into commits, branches, and changesets (such as GitHub pull requests) for others to review and merge.

 You can share the link to your campaign with other people if you want their help.
+Any person on your Sourcegraph instance can [view it in the campaigns list](#viewing-campaigns).

+If a person viewing the campaign lacks read access to a repository in the campaign, they can only see [limited information about the changes to that repository](managing_access.md#repository-permissions-for-campaigns) (and not the repository name, file paths, or diff).

 You can update a campaign's changes at any time, even after you've published changesets.
 For more information, see "[Updating a campaign](#updating-a-campaign)".